 In this guide

-It’s very common to wonder about the best vehicle for money you can afford to save.
-Is it better to pay down your mortgage or make extra contributions to super and boost your retirement savings?
+It’s a common question that arises when people have money they can afford to save and want to make the most of it.
+Is it better to pay down my mortgage or make extra contributions to super and boost my retirement savings?

 Answering this question, like many things in life, is not simple.

 Of course, any decision involving your home is unlikely to be purely financial.
-Repaying the mortgage can be attractive for the sense of emotional security it brings or the freedom it affords you to move on to a larger property or renovate.
+Repaying the mortgage may give you a sense of emotional security or the freedom to move on to a larger property or renovate.

 Mortgage interest vs super fund returns